Sunday, May 23, 2021

 The crowd was a large one.
 Many of Lincoln’s friends and admirers had come into town from New Salem and the surrounding countryside to hear him speak.
 Lincoln’s speech was a thorough one.
 He effectively argued the various issues by clearly presenting both the Whig Party’s and the Democratic Party’s stances on each one.

-The speech – and the crowd reaction – was compelling.
-So much so that when Lincoln finished, George Forquer, a well-to-do lawyer and prominent citizen, asked to be heard by the audience.
+The speech — and the crowd’s reaction — was strong enough that when Lincoln finished, George Forquer, a well‑to‑do lawyer and prominent citizen, asked to address the audience.

-William Herndon, Lincoln’s law partner and biographer, told the story.
-[1]
+William Herndon, Lincoln’s law partner and later biographer, preserved the story.

-Forquer, it appears, had been a Whig – one of the champions of the party in Springfield – for many years.
-Suddenly, for no apparent reason, he switched sides and joined the Democrats.
-Shortly after his switch, Forquer received a political appointment as the Registrar of the Land Office from the Democratic administration in Washington.
+Forquer had long been a Whig — one of the party’s champions in Springfield — until he abruptly switched sides and joined the Democrats.
+Not long after, he received a federal appointment as Registrar of the Land Office from the Democratic administration in Washington.

-Forquer began by saying that the young man [Lincoln] had to be taken down, and he was sorry the task fell to him.
-He then proceeded to answer Lincoln’s speech in a fair but very condescending way.
-As Herndon put it: “his whole manner claimed and asserted superiority.”
+When Forquer rose to speak, he began by saying that the young man — Lincoln — “had to be taken down,” and that he regretted the duty.
+He then delivered a condescending reply.
+As Herndon put it, “his whole manner claimed and asserted superiority.”

-Lincoln stood nearby with his arms folded, listening intently.
-When Forquer was done, Lincoln stepped forward to reply.
+Lincoln stood with his arms folded, listening.
+When Forquer finished, Lincoln stepped forward.

 Mr. Forquer commenced his speech by announcing that the young man would have to be taken down.
 It is for you, fellow citizens, not for me to say whether I am up or down.
 The gentleman has seen fit to allude to my being a young man, but he forgets that I am older in years than I am in the tricks and trades of politicians.
 I desire to live, and I desire place and distinction; but I would rather die now than, like the gentleman, live to see the day that I would change my politics for an office worth three thousand dollars a year, and then feel compelled to erect a lightning rod to protect a guilty conscience from an offended God.

-Herndon noted the effect of Lincoln’s rejoinder “gave Forquer and his lightning rod a notoriety the extent of which no one envied him.”
+Herndon wrote that Lincoln’s rejoinder “gave Forquer and his lightning rod a notoriety the extent of which no one envied him.”

-A few days later, Lincoln and the Whig Party swept the Sangamon County elections for the first time since the county was formed.
+A few days later, Lincoln and the Whigs swept the Sangamon County elections for the first time since the county was formed.

-That “lightning rod” – in the hands of a political street fighter like Lincoln – certainly did draw the electricity away from the Democrats and their newest convert didn’t it?
+That lightning rod — in the hands of a political street‑fighter like Lincoln — certainly did draw the electricity away from the Democrats and their newest convert.

 Mac